vanderlee/PHPSwaggerGen/README.md

 Set the required security scheme names.
 If multiple names are given, they must all apply.
 If an `oath2` scheme is specified, you may

+### `response` *`name definition description`* &rArr; Response
+Adds a response definition with a schema definition of the data that will be returned.
+You can omit the `definition` by specifying `null` instead.

+See the chapter on  **Parameter definitions** for a detailed description of all the possible definition formats.

 ### `schemes` *`scheme1 [scheme2] ... [schemeN]`*
 Adds protocol schemes.
 E.g. "http" or "https".